Boiled plantain is a delicious, sweet side that pairs well with any savory lunch.

 You can also use half ripe plantains in this recipe, but they will taste starchier and less sweet.

-Place the plantain in a pot of boiling water on medium heat and leave to soften for 20 minutes or so.
+Step 3: Place the plantain in a pot of boiling water on medium heat and leave to soften.

 There may be white frothiness in the water.
 This is due to the starches in the plantains.
 You can skim the froth off if you like or leave and rinse off later.